Tuscan Food Guide

 And leaf-eaters will be happy to know that the variety of kale known as “lacinato kale” or “dinosaur kale” is very common in Tuscan cuisine.
 Here, it’s called cavolo nero, which literally means “black cabbage”.

-Siena is the capital of Tuscan sweets and the home of delicious specialties like panforte.
+Siena, in addition to having many things to see and do, is also the capital of Tuscan sweets and the home of delicious specialties like panforte.
 The name of this famous cake dating back to the 13th century means “strong bread”, and it’s indeed packed with caloric energy.